ichen6-gmuedu/2024Thesis_MCNDN/README.md

 This simulation acts as a generalizable model for consumer mobility in NDN utilizing a mobility function to do proactive caching.

-This simulation is created and tested in Linux only.
+This simulation is created and tested in Linux and Android SDK only.

 ## Installation